By J. L. Starkey

 In 2018, it was the month that my sister’s husband died.
 His passing came suddenly, with no warning signs or symptoms, and it left a void that will never be filled.

 The experts don’t tell you what to expect when your sister loses her soul mate.
-They don’t tell you that it seems like two people actually died, instead of one.
+They don’t tell you that it seems like two people died instead of one.
 And they sure don’t tell you that you will feel helpless to do anything to ease your sister’s pain.

 No, they don’t tell you any of that.